wdle14/nginx_fpm_mysql/README.md

 sudo docker-compose down --rmi all -v --remove-orphans
 ```

+HTTP/HTTPS proxy

+The Docker daemon uses the HTTP_PROXY, HTTPS_PROXY, and NO_PROXY environmental variables in its start-up environment to configure HTTP or HTTPS proxy behavior.
+You cannot configure these environment variables using the daemon.json file. read more [docker systemd](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy)

 Otherwise please follow the steps in the [official docker documentation](https://docs.docker.com/install/linux/docker-ce/debian/) to install docker compose

 ## Thanks :)